Leadership & Life Skills Chart for teens looking to head to college or enter the work force

 TEEN LEADERSHIP PROGRAM (Middle School & High School Students Ages 13 and up)

-Teamwork: Work together as part of the camp leadership team
+Teamwork: Work together on the farm

-Experience: Establish job and character references
+Experience: Develop work ethic and establish character references

 Leadership: Grow through leadership opportunities